Music marked "New!" in gold type is

 influenced by Igor Stravinsky, Béla Bartók and Paul Hindemith.
 Later he

 became atonal, and sometimes serial.
-Amicizia is the Italian
+Amicizia is

 word for friendship.
 This is a contemporary piece for solo clarinet at